brooth/jeta-site/mysite/home/markdown/home.md

 At a glance:
 --------
-`Jeta` provides a [number](/guide) of useful annotations that might help your to develop java programs quicker and safer.
+*Jeta* provides a [number](/guide) of useful annotations that might help your to develop java programs quicker and safer.
 Let's take a look on a simple example:

 ### @Log
-Named loggers can be supplied into your classes using `Log` annotation.
+Whatever logging tool is used in your project, the loggers can be supplied into classes through `Log` annotation.
 By default, the logger has a name of the host (master) class:

     :::java
     class LogSample {
         @Log
-        AnyLogger logger;
+        Logger logger;
     }

 instead of: